NorbertRuff/trashBot/README.md

 ## <div style="color:#f59800" align="center">---|💺Usage/Examples|---</div>

 commands:

 - /help - show this message
 - /add - add a new trash video
 - /surprise - It will get a random trash video and posts it in the channel
 - /list - list all trash videos
-- /delete - delete a trash video by id **IN PROGRESS**
-- /rate - rate a trash video by id **IN PROGRESS**

 It can also save a video with the shortcut you find when clicking on a message ... thingy (meatballs menu?) and selecting the save shortcut.

 Mention trashBot in a message and he can do the following:
 Mentions:

 - @trashBot + 'help' ->        It will print this message
 - @trashBot + 'list' ->        It will list all of the videos from the trash playlist
 - @trashBot + 'random' or 'surprise' or 'trash' or 'video' ->        It will get a random trash for you
 - @trashBot + 'save' or 'add' or 'add to trash' + <video Url> ->       It will save the <video Url> in this message to the trash playlist

 # <div style="color:#f59800" align="center">---|✍️ Contributing|---</div>

 Contributions, issues and feature requests are welcome!<br/>
 Give a ⭐️ if this project helped you!

 # <div style="color:#f59800" align="center">---|🚀 About Me|---</div>